This degree has three stages, each comprising 120 credits.

 There are no formal entry requirements for this qualification; however, to get the best from it you’ll need some knowledge of science concepts and mathematical skills, and the ability to read and write to a good standard of English.

 Check you're ready for Questions in science (S111) with our self-assessed quiz.
-We've study resources to help you prepare.

 If you’re thinking about choosing physics or astronomy and planetary science, check you’re ready for mathematical study at this level by visiting our MathsChoices website.

 - Most of our students study part time, completing 60 credits a year.

 - This will usually mean studying for 16–18 hours a week.

 Find out if you have enough time to study with our time planner